Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 `source .venv/bin/activate`: to start the python venv [only to use the data fetch]

+### Docker code I was using before

+## 2025-08-04

+Met with Paul to plan some of this architecture.
+Probably the `fetch` and `post` steps will be handled by the ETL, and then the `forecast` will be within this docker container.
+Currently continuing to add the `fetch` step to this so we have one container that just works locally for now.

+I was also thinking about how the `fetch` for disease data could be different for different instances.
+For example, our IRA data is the combination of multiple diagnoses/dataElements.
+Because this is kind of created seperately and then turned into pridec_historic_..., this is a seperate process and will just have to be part of what whoever manages that system will need to configure themselves.

+**TO DO:**
+- ~~get `fetch` service working~~
+- test in some seperate workflow to make sure the process works
+- write documentation and post to github.
+Update to be cleaner and just for the docker compose workflow.
+Move old notes to lab-notebook
+- ~~somehow ensure the DISEASE_CODE in .env and config.json are the same.
+Easiest may be to not include it in config.json and just get it from the environmental variables or the disease data itself. [done, it is now based on the disease_data]~~

+## 2025-08-03

+I think I want to restructure to have one compose file that does all three services (fetch, forecast, post).
+This will make it easier to run the whole workflow and also can have simpler python-based containers for fetch and post.
+To do this, I created subdirectories for each service.
+Each subdirectory contains the Dockerfile needed for that service, following some instructions here: https://mariusniemet20.medium.com/containerize-your-multi-services-app-with-docker-compose-96c26c1fb8b6

+I also want to adjust the location of the input and output directories to be higher up so they aren't nested probably?
+I've also added somethign so they are svaed by dataElement and date so they can be inspected and seperated from other forecasts.
+Then the post can just be provided the output directory to POST.
+Okay, actually I think this makes things more confusing so I will go back to just saving it within a folder.
+If someone wants to create their own "output" folder on a local machine then they can.
+This should keep the docker workflow from getting weird

 ## 2025-08-02

 Adjusting my prototype docker to this actual workflow to see how it works.
 It works!!
 I added the code to run it to the `README.md`.
 I may have to think about what is the actual best way to set this up.
 Probably have a folder for each datastream, they can all use the same container/image, but then will have different input and output folders.